The HUB-Robeson Center and Student Legal Services offer free limited notary services.

 - International documents will be reviewed on a case by case basis.

-- Documents that require preparation – the Notary will not draft documents or provide documents to be notarized.
+- Documents that require preparation – the notary will not draft documents or provide documents to be notarized.
+Students may contact Student Legal Services to inquire whether an attorney can assist with document preparation.

 - Vital documents such as birth certificates, death certificates, marriage certificates, and adoption certificates.
 Official copies of these documents can be obtained from the vital records office from the county where they were filed.